 A wonderfully bitter lament about love and loss.
 You can choose your rendition from Leo's crooning or Jeff's light tenor.
 Either way, it's a legendary party killer.

 Alrighty then.
 I think this will at least get you nicely started on your way to ruining many karaoke parties to come.
-Be brave and sing it like you mean it!
+Sign up for Singa, be brave and sing it like you mean it!